Best Strings for Telecaster – Bend Them to Your Will

 These strings are also a solid choice if you’re worried about your kid’s guitar playing.
 With the light and smooth feel and flexibility, they will be less punishing on small untrained fingers.

-This is another 3-pack of nickel-plated steel strings that won’t disappoint, especially if you’re on a budget.
-The Fender Super 250’s are somewhat louder than you would expect.
+This is another set of nickel-plated steel strings that won’t disappoint, especially if you’re on a budget.
+The Fender Super 250’s are somewhat louder than what you would expect.
 I like this, especially given the fact that the strings are super light gauge, from .09 to .42.

-The strings are a significant improvement to almost any set of factory strings that may come on a new telecaster.
-This alone is a good enough reason to get them as soon as possible.
+These strings are a significant improvement to almost any set of factory strings that may come on a new telecaster.
+This alone is a good enough to upgrade to them.

 But are they stage ready? – Many would argue yes, myself included.
-While they may lack a bit of durability and volume, the dynamic tone and ease of play should make them more than alright for rock, blues, jazz, even hard rock.
+While they may lack a bit of durability and volume, the dynamic tone and ease of playing should make them more than alright for rock, blues, jazz, and even hard rock.

 Here is a brand that not many people know about outside of actual guitarists.
-Elixir may charge a premium but if you really want to make a long-term investment, this may be the way to go.
+Elixir may charge a premium but if you really want to make a long-term investment, these strings may be the way to go.

 I recommend the light gauge to get the most out of your telecaster.
 With string thicknesses of .010 to .046, you should be able to admirably tackle more genres and add variety to your soloing or rhythm composition.

 These aren’t the best for beginners, but not for the obvious reason.
 They’re actually easy to play on.
-The OPTIWEB coating that Elixir uses does lend much needed durability and impressive tone life, meaning that the quality of the sound decays slower.
+The OPTIWEB coating that Elixir uses does lend much needed durability and impressive tone life, meaning that the quality of the sound decays slowly in comparison with regular strings.

 That being said, they’re not the most affordable option.
-Especially to someone that’s not yet sold on the electric guitar as something they might stick with in the long term.
+Especially to someone who's not yet sold on the electric guitar as something they might stick with in the long term.

 Clearly, round wound strings are the way to go no matter what genre you shred to on your telecaster.
-DR Strings may just make the best practice strings out there.
-The DR Pure Blues strings have good attack and bite and provide decent sustain too, which will be noticeable on bends.
+These DR Pure Blues strings have good attack and bite and provide decent sustain too, which will be noticeable on bends.

 The string gauge is light.
 The vintage tone is not exactly as vintage as advertised.
 It has more punch than you would expect, which may have something to do with the extra winding.